PrediktorAS/pyPrediktorUtilities/docs/index.rst

 ===================
-pyPrediktorUtilites
+pyPrediktorUtilities
 ===================

-This is the documentation of **pyPrediktorUtilites**.
+This is the documentation of **pyPrediktorUtilities**.

 .. note::